Epitaph for a Neighborhood – The Reinvention of Holland Village

 But I can't help but feel that the government has decided that Holland Village needs managing.
 That it is an underexploited resource that should be developed in order to reach its full economic potential.
 In the age of the “integrated resort” (a euphemism designed to cause even a hardened PR man to grind his teeth) can we expect any less?
 Honestly, Holland Village's days were probably numbered about the same time that Mediacorp, Singapore’s state-owned television broadcaster, got around to making a soap opera called “Holland Village”.

-overpaid yuppies who will lament the piecemeal dilution of Holland Village's character.
+Maybe it's just us overpaid yuppies who will lament the piecemeal dilution of Holland Village's character.
 Everyone else may be thrilled.
 But anyone who has strolled through the ghastly, disneyfied reconstruction of Singapore's Chinatown should have pause before getting too enthusiastic.
 My Malaysian friend referred to redeveloped Holland Village as “Ang Moh Kio New Town”.
 It was not meant as a complement.

 Anyway, the world is a big place, and there is always a horizon to be crossed.
 A new and exotic place, steeped in culture, to help us recover some of what we feel has been lost.
 Like Siglap.